deep-stack/stacktoodeep.in/src/blogs/pages/Reentrancy.md

 ## Introduction

-In Solidity smart contracts, external calls to unknow or untrusted contracts can expose your contract to a **reentrancy attack**.
+In Solidity smart contracts, external calls to unknown or untrusted contracts can expose your contract to a reentrancy attack.
 A reentrancy attack occurs when an attacker repeatedly calls the vulnerable contract's function before the original function completes, exploiting the contract's logic to withdraw funds multiple times before the state is updated.

-This post will walk through the mechanics of a reentrancy attack, and how to protect your contracts using two common techniques: **Checks-Effects-Interactions (CEI)** and **Reentrancy Guard**.
+This post will walk through the mechanics of a reentrancy attack and how to protect your contracts using two common techniques: **Checks-Effects-Interactions (CEI)** and **Reentrancy Guard**.

 ## How Reentrancy Attacks Work